Ricks-Lab/ups-utils/README.md

 The *--input* and *--output* options can be used to get relevant UPS input and output parameters.

+## ups-monitor
+A utility to give the current state of all compatible UPSs.
+The default behavior is to continuously update a text based table in the current window until Ctrl-C is pressed.
+With the *--gui* option, a table of relevant parameters will be updated in a Gtk window.
+You can specify the delay between updates with the *--sleep N* option where N is an integer > 10 that specifies the number of seconds to sleep between updates.
+The *--log* option is used to write all monitor data to a psv log file.
+When writing to a log file, the utility will indicate this in red at the top of the window with a message that includes the log file name.
+The *--status* option will output a table of the current status.
+The *--long* option will include additional informational parameters.

 ## Under Development
 The utility currently supports:
 * APC UPS with AP9630 NMC